 Back in September, Forbes released its always entertaining ‘Richest People in America’ list.
 Unsurprisingly Microsoft (NASDAQ:MSFT) founder Bill Gates took the top spot, with Warren Buffett coming in No. 2.
-But ESPN highlighted a trend the same month that is at least a little more remarkable: 32 of those on Forbes’ list own professional teams, ranging from squads in the NFL, NHL, MLS, and NBA.
+But ESPN highlighted a trend the same month that is at least a little more remarkable: 32 of those on Forbes’ list own professional teams and are some of the richest team owners in America.

 The list features more NFL owners than any other league, but there are still some NBA and NHL team owners who deserve honorable mentions, including Orlando Magic owner Rich DeVos, who is worth $6.8 billion, and Buffalo Sabres owner Terry Pegula, who holds his ground at $3.1 billion.
 ESPN says that the richest person involved in sports is Nike (NYSE:NKE) Chair Phil Knight, the 24th-richest American at $16.3 billion, but there are still some NFL team owners who are up there on the list, and we’re going to highlight 7 of them for you.